mercadopago/sdk-nodejs/README.md

 ### Step 4: Create the request object

-Create a the request object.
+Create the request object.
 For example, for a request to the `/v1/orders` endpoint:

 ```javascript
 const body = {